UPDATE: The Jamaican Legal System and Legal Research

 In December 2013 history was created when Division One of the Court of Appeal sat in the western section of the island at the Resident Magistrate's Court Building in Lucea, Hanover, from December 9-13.
 This special sitting of the Court of Appeal is notable as adjudications of the Court of Appeal have never been held outside of the capital (Kingston) since its inception in 1962.

-e.
-The Judicial Committee of the Privy Council (JCPC))
+4.1.5.
+The Judicial Committee of the Privy Council (JCPC)

 For many years, there have been calls for Commonwealth countries of the Caribbean who have retained appeals to the Privy Council to be replaced by a Caribbean Court of Appeal as the final appellate court for the Commonwealth Caribbean.
 To that end, the Caribbean Court of Justice was established in 2001 with headquarters in Trinidad and Tobago.
 The CCJ has two jurisdictions:

-In July 2013 Jamaican gay rights activist, Maurice Tomlinson, filed suits in the jurisdictions of Jamaica, Belize, and Trinidad and Tobago wherein he challenged provisions in The Charter of Rights and sections of the Jamaican Constitution.
+In July 2013 a Jamaican gay rights activist, Maurice Tomlinson, filed suits in the jurisdictions of Jamaica, Belize, and Trinidad and Tobago wherein he challenged provisions in The Charter of Rights and sections of the Jamaican Constitution.
 In Maurice Arnold Tomlinson & Television Jamaica Ltd & CVM Television Ltd & The Public Broadcasting Corporation of Jamaica, he argued that his rights were being infringed by certain provisions within the Jamaican legislation.
 He also challenged the immigration laws of Belize and Trinidad and Tobago.
-In Maurice Tomlinson & The State of Belize, Maurice Tomilinson & The State of Trinidad & Tobabgo (consolidated) CCJ 1 (OJ), Mr. Tomlinson argued that the laws, which bar homosexuals from entering either country, restrict his free movement as a Caricom national under the Revised Treaty of Chaguaramas.
-In November 2013 the CCJ heard arguments from Mr Tomlinson to determine whether he had standing for leave for the case since the Jamaican government opted not to go to Court on the matter.
+In Maurice Tomlinson & The State of Belize, Maurice Tomilinson & The State of Trinidad & Tobabgo (consolidated) CCJ 1 (OJ), Mr. Tomlinson argued that the laws, which bar homosexuals from entering either country, restrict his free movement as a CARICOM national under the Revised Treaty of Chaguaramas.
+In November 2013 the CCJ heard arguments from Mr. Tomlinson to determine whether he had standing for leave for the case since the Jamaican government opted not to go to court on the matter.
 In 2016 the CCJ issued a ruling on this matter.

 In January 2014, Prime Minister Roosevelt Skerrit of Dominica disclosed that he received a letter from British Foreign Secretary William Hague indicating that the British Government agrees and has no objection to Dominica recognizing the CCJ as its final appellate Court.
 However, the main opposition United Workers Party (UWP) has hinted that it may not support moves by the Roosevelt Skerrit government to have the island join the Trinidad-based Caribbean Court of Justice (CCJ) as its final court.
-Mr Skerrit has said his administration would be bringing the necessary legislation to Parliament as soon as possible to have the CCJ as Dominica’s final appellate court and in 2015 Dominica acceded to the CCJ as its final appellate court.
+Mr. Skerrit has said his administration would be bringing the necessary legislation to Parliament as soon as possible to have the CCJ as Dominica’s final appellate court and in 2015 Dominica acceded to the CCJ as its final appellate court.

 The Council of Legal Education (CLE) was established to provide training for persons wishing to practice in the Caribbean.
 This was achieved through the establishment of three law schools – Norman Manley Law School in Jamaica, Hugh Wooding Law School in Trinidad and Eugene Dupuch Law School in the Bahamas.
 The award of the Certificate of Legal Education after two years of study enables graduates to practice anywhere in the Caribbean after the procedure of enrollment to the Bar of each respective country.

-The Norman Manley Law School is one of three law schools providing professional training for the practice of law in the Caribbean.
-Situated on the Mona campus of the University of the West Indies, the law school was named in honor of one of Jamaica’s prominent and illustrious advocate, the Right Honorable Norman Washington Manley, also a National Hero.
+Academic Law Libraries: The Norman Manley Law School is one of three law schools providing professional training for the practice of law in the Caribbean.
+Situated on the Mona campus of the University of the West Indies, the law school was named in honor of one of Jamaica’s prominent and illustrious advocates, the Right Honorable Norman Washington Manley, also a National Hero.
 The school accepts students from Anguilla, Antigua & Barbuda, Belize, Jamaica, Montserrat, St. Kitts and Nevis.

 The Norman Manley Law School library serves students and tutors of the Law School, the University community, the legal community including members of the Judiciary and attorneys-at-law.
 Members of the public have limited access with permission.

-The Faculty of Law in Barbados produces a very helpful resource in the form of A Consolidated Index of Statutes and Subsidiary Legislation for each of the English speaking Caribbean countries.
+The Faculty of Law in Barbados produces a very helpful resource in the form of the Consolidated Index of Statutes and Subsidiary Legislation for each of the English-speaking Caribbean countries.
 These indexes are published as part of the West Indian Legal Indexing Project (WILIP).
 In addition to listing the current acts passed and subsidiary legislation, it includes subsequent treatment, such as amendments and repeals.
 The latest available WILIP publication for Jamaica is 2004 so it is best to go directly to the Ministry of Justice Jamaica website to see up to date laws including subsidiary legislation for Jamaica.

-For a list of recent Acts of Jamaica passed during the year, the website of the Houses of Parliament could be consulted.
+For a list of recent Acts of Jamaica passed during the year, consult the website of the Houses of Parliament.